cannatag/ldap3/docs/manual/source/conv.rst

 - `escape_bytes(bytes_value)``: applies LDAP escaping to a sequence of byte values so that it can be used in an LDAP Add or Modify operation.

-These functions can be used in Python 2 or Python 3 with no code changes.
+These functions can be used in Python 2 or Python 3 with no changes in the code.